ProsusAI/finBERT/README.md

 # FinBERT: Financial Sentiment Analysis with BERT

-FinBERT is an NLP model to analyze the sentiment of financial text.
-It is built by further training the [BERT](https://arxiv.org/pdf/1810.04805.pdf) language model on a large financial corpus and fine-tuning it for financial sentiment classification.
+FinBERT is an pre-trained NLP model to analyze the sentiment of financial text.
+It is built by further training the [BERT](https://arxiv.org/pdf/1810.04805.pdf) language model on the financial domain, using a large financial corpus and thereby fine-tuning it for financial sentiment classification.
 For the details, please see [FinBERT: Financial Sentiment Analysis with Pre-trained Language Models](https://arxiv.org/pdf/1908.10063.pdf).